ultimatemember/ultimatemember/readme.txt

 * Enhancements:
   - Added automatically template saver when you upgrade your theme
+  - Added default value for Date and Time user profile fields

 * Bugfixes:
   - Added nocache headers to reset password form